-- As alleged above, the Applied violated Section 10(b) of the Exchange Act and/or 393.
-SEC Rule 10b-5 promulgated thereunder. - Throughout the Class Period, each of the Individual Defendants served in senior 394. executive roles at Applied, Dr. Shendelman as CEO, President, Secretary, Chair of the Board, and Dr. Perfetti as CMO. - During the Class Period, the Individual Defendants were privy to non-public 395. information concerning the Company, its business and operations, the Company's NDA, the Dosing Errors that affected key clinical data, the deletion of eCOA records, and the significant regulatory concerns raised by the FDA, via access to internal corporate documents, conversations and connections with other corporate officers and employees, attendance at management and Board meetings and committees thereof and via reports and other information provided to them in connection therewith.
+- 445. As alleged above, the Applied violated Section 10(b) of the Exchange Act and/or SEC Rule 10b-5 promulgated thereunder. - 446.
+Throughout the Class Period, each of the Individual Defendants served in senior executive roles at Applied, Dr. Shendelman as CEO, President, Secretary, Chair of the Board, and Dr. Perfetti as CMO. - 447.
+During the Class Period, the Individual Defendants were privy to non-public information concerning the Company, its business and operations, the Company's NDA, the Dosing Errors, that the NDA failed to include required information about the Dosing Errors and the Clinical Data, the Form 483, the Study Data Deletion, and that clinical data for 11 subjects could not be recovered, and the significant regulatory concerns raised by the FDA, via access to internal corporate documents, conversations and connections with other corporate officers and employees, attendance at management and Board meetings and committees thereof, and via reports and other information provided to them in connection therewith.
 Because of their possession of such information, the Individual Defendants knew or recklessly disregarded the fact that adverse facts specified herein had not been disclosed to, and were being concealed from, the investing public.
-Plaintiff and other members of the Class had no access to such information, which was, and remains, solely under the control of the Defendants.

-- 396. The Individual Defendants were involved in drafting, producing, reviewing and/or disseminating the materially false and misleading statements complained of herein.
-The Defendants were aware (or recklessly disregarded) that materially false and misleading statements were being issued by the Company and nevertheless approved, ratified and/or failed to correct those statements, in violation of federal securities laws.
+Plaintiff and other members of the Class had no access to such information, which was, and remains, solely under the control of the Defendants. - 448.
+The Individual Defendants were involved in all stages of the drafting, production, review and/or dissemination of the materially false and misleading statements complained of herein.
+As CEO and CMO, the Individual Defendants made, or approved, the false statements alleged herein.
+Accordingly, the Individual Defendants were aware (or in the alternative, recklessly disregarded) that materially false and misleading statements were being issued by the Company and nevertheless approved, ratified and/or failed to correct those statements, in violation of federal securities laws.
 Throughout the Class Period, the Individual Defendants were able to, and did, control the contents of the Company's SEC filings, reports, press releases, and other public statements.
-The Individual Defendants were provided with copies of, reviewed and approved, and/or signed such filings, reports, releases and other statements prior to or shortly after their issuance and had the ability or opportunity to prevent their issuance or to cause them to be corrected. - 397.
-By virtue of their positions, both exercised control over the operations, strategic direction, and public disclosures of the Company.
+The Individual Defendants were provided with copies of, reviewed and approved, and/or signed such filings, reports, releases and other statements prior to or shortly after their issuance and had the ability or opportunity to prevent their issuance or to cause them to be corrected.

+449. By virtue of their positions, both exercised control over the operations, strategic direction, and public disclosures of the Company, as Applied itself stated repeatedly in its filings with the SEC.
 As officers of a publicly traded company, the Individual Defendants had a duty to disseminate accurate and truthful information and to correct any materially false or misleading information that had been disseminated.
 The Individual Defendants also were able to, and did, directly or indirectly, control the conduct of Applied's business, the information contained in its filings with the SEC, and its public statements.
 Moreover, the Individual Defendants made or directed the making of affirmative statements to securities analysts and the investing public at large, and participated in meetings and discussions concerning such statements.
 Because of their positions and access to material non-public information available to them but not the public, the Individual Defendants knew that the adverse facts specified herein had not been disclosed to and were being concealed from the public and that the positive representations that were being made were false and misleading.
 As a result, the Individual Defendants are responsible for the accuracy of Applied's corporate statements detailed herein and are therefore responsible and liable for the misrepresentations contained herein.